PagerDuty/pdpyras/README.rst

 on the end user to distinguish between success and error based on the structure of the returned dictionary object (yuck).

-Instead, when this happens, an exception of class ``pdpyras.PDClientError`` is raised.
+Instead, when this happens, a :class:`pdpyras.PDClientError` exception is raised.
 The advantage of this design lies in how the methods can always be expected to return the same sort of data, and if they can't, the program flow that depends on getting this specific structure of data is appropriately